citp/privacy-policy-historical/s/so/soc/socialspark.com.md

 ## Collecting and Using Your Personal Information

 IZEA collects personal information that is voluntarily provided when users sign up for an IZEA site or service.
 Specifically, when you sign up for our Creator Marketplace - the “IZEA Exchange” (IZEAx), we ask you for personal information such as your name, address, social media connections, and email address.
 We may also request PayPal payment account information which we maintain in encrypted form on secure servers.
+In addition, IZEA collects supplemental data from public sites, IP addresses, and connected social media channels (via an API for which you can select the types of information IZEA may access), to create a more robust user profile and increase the odds that a marketer will locate your profile for content opportunities.

 ## Collecting and Using Your Aggregate Information

-IZEA also aggregates information that, by itself, does not identify who you are, such as frequency of visits to the Sites, search terms entered, browser type, etc. T IZEA uses the aggregated information to provide its services and remuneration, as well as to determine the use of our Sites and to monitor, audit and analyze information pertaining to our business metrics.
+IZEA also aggregates information that, by itself, does not identify who you are, such as frequency of visits to the Sites, search terms entered, browser type, etc. IZEA uses the aggregated information to provide its services and remuneration, as well as to determine the use of our Sites and to monitor, audit and analyze information pertaining to our business metrics.

 ## Sharing, Selling and Trading of Your Personal Information Collected Online with Third Parties